AdaCore/gnat-llvm/README.md

   with the options that suit your needs.
 After installing/building, make sure the llvm bin directory containing llvm-config and clang is in your PATH.

-  As alternative only suitable for core GNAT LLVM development on x86 native configurations only is to use the following command, assuming you have cmake version >= 3.7.2 in your path:
+  An alternative only suitable for core GNAT LLVM development on x86 native configurations is to use the following command, assuming you have cmake version >= 3.7.2 in your path:

       $ make llvm

   Note that there's currently a bug in LLVM's aliasing handling.
 We check for it and generate slightly pessimized code in that case, but a patch to be applied to LLVM's lib/Analyze directory is in the file llvm/patches/LLVMStructTBAAPatch.diff.